hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### Postgres Request

 Monika provides a way to check your postgres database's health with a 'postgres' type probe.
+You can define the `host`, `port` and `user` and `password` like this:

 ```yaml
 probes: